-The median house price in North Coogee is $1.6 million, having surged 27% over the past year.
+Median house prices in North Coogee stand at $1.6 million, having climbed sharply by 27% over the last twelve months.
 Units have a median price of $575,000 (-8.7% YoY).
-The current median weekly rent is $725.
-This gives a gross rental yield of approximately 2.3%.
+The current median weekly rent is $800.
+This gives a gross rental yield of approximately 2.5%.
 The median monthly mortgage repayment is $2,817.

 Public transport access includes 10 bus stops.

-From an investment perspective, North Coogee offers a gross rental yield of 2.3%, rated as low yield.
+Looking at the investment signals, Gross rental yield sits at around 2.5% (low yield).
 Property prices are above the state median ($1.6M/$951K), placing it in the premium segment.
 The price-to-income ratio of 12.4x is considered stretched.
 House prices have moved +27.0% year-on-year.
+Population growth of +2.8% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.